Shreya3145/Random-Word-Pair-Generator/README.md

 6. flutter pub outdated //checks the pubspec whether the dependencies are outdated or not <br>
    flutter pub upgrade //upgrades the pubspec whether the dependencies <br>
-   flutter pub get //gets the versions of dependencies
+   flutter pub get //gets the dependencies

-7. flutter packages get //a list of packages are given
+7. flutter packages get

 8. flutter create //to create a project